suhas-sunder/ml-algs/2-correlation-algo/3-orthogonality-check-me.md

 T_input = 1 / fs_input; % Sampling period (s)

+f0_input = 60; % Professor may not give you this frequency.
+This doesn't affect the function.
+It's to display the full cycle so no need to change if not necessary!

+samples = fs_input / f0_input;

+half_samples = samples/2;

 % Uncomment for continuous-time signals (function handles)

 x = @(t) sin(2*pi*60*t);